 To make this more precise, a stakeholder concept is needed.

 Contract Observers and Stakeholders¶

 Intuitively, as signatories are bound by a contract, they have a stake in it.
 Actors might not be bound by the contract, but they still have a stake in their actions, as these are the actor’s rights.
 Generalizing this, observers are parties who might not be bound by the contract, but still have the right to see the contract.
-For example, Alice should be an observer of the PaintOffer, such that she can is made aware that the offer exists.
+For example, Alice should be an observer of the PaintOffer, such that she is made aware that the offer exists.

-In the graphical representation of the paint offer acceptance below, observers who are not signatories are indicated by an underline.
+In the graphical representation of the paint offer acceptance below, contract observers who are not signatories are indicated by an underline.

 Stakeholders should see changes to contracts they hold a stake in, but that does not mean that they have to see the entirety of any transaction that their contract is involved in.
-This is made precise though projections of a transaction, which define the view that each party gets on a transaction.
+This is made precise through projections of a transaction, which define the view that each party gets on a transaction.
 Intuitively, given a transaction within a commit, a party will see only the subtransaction consisting of all actions on contracts where the party is a stakeholder.
 Thus, privacy is obtained on the subtransaction level.

 An example is given below.
 The transaction that consists only of Alice’s acceptance of the PaintOffer is projected for each of the three parties in the example: the painter, Alice, and the bank.

 Since both the painter and Alice are stakeholders of the PaintOffer contract, the exercise on this contract is kept in the projection of both parties.
 Recall that consequences of an exercise action are a part of the action.
 Thus, both parties also see the exercise on the Iou Bank A contract, and the creations of the Iou Bank P and PaintAgree contracts.